Effective Date – July 1st 2021

-This policy establishes a policy for the incurrence and reimbursement of expenses by employees during the conduct of company business.
+This document establishes a policy for the incurrence of corporate card expenses and reimbursement of out-of-pocket expenses by employees during the normal course of legitimate company business.

 Employees incurring expenses

-Employees should familiarize themselves with the items listed as reimbursable and non-reimbursable in section eight below.
+Employees should familiarize themselves with the items listed as reimbursable and non-reimbursable in section 10.0 below.
 This list is provided as guidance and is not all encompassing.
 The determination as to the legitimacy of the expense will sit with the employee’s direct manager and Accounts Payable.
-Any expense that does not have a legitimate business need or is not conducive to furthering Company business will be rejected and will not be reimbursed without the Accounting Director’s approval.
+Any expense that does not have a legitimate business need or is not conducive to furthering Company business will be rejected and will not be reimbursed without the Corporate Controller’s approval.

 The company guidelines in this document are enforced by Collibra’s Accounts Payable team during final review of the expense report.
 Accounts Payable will use discretion as to the legitimate business need of the expense and may reject questionable expenses.
-At the employee’s discretion, rejected expenses that they feel are appropriate can be raised for review to the Accounting Director.
-If rejected by the Accounting Director and the employee still feels that the expenses are legitimate to the furthering of Collibra business, the employee may raise them for review by the CFO.
+At the employee’s discretion, rejected expenses that they feel are appropriate can be raised for review to the Corporate Controller.
+If rejected by the Corporate Controller and the employee still feels that the expenses are legitimate to the furthering of Collibra business, the employee may raise them for review by the CFO.

 Employees will be reimbursed for legitimate business expenses for which the employee has submitted via a valid expense report.
 It is the employee’s responsibility to create a complete and accurate expense report prior to submission for approval and payment.
 Incomplete reports will be returned to the employee causing delay in reimbursement.